Voxy: Product

 Voxy uses task-based language learning and tailors courses based on learners’ performance and interests.
 The curriculum uses relevant content such as up-to-date news and conversations.

 The platform includes live instruction through one-on-one tutoring sessions and group classes with certified teachers.

 Funding

 In its Series A round, Voxy received $4.1 million in funding from investors including Weld North, New York City Investment Fund (NYCIF), Seavest Inc., Contour Venture Partners, and ff Venture Capital.

 Voxy received $2.3 million in funding from return investors including ff Venture Capital, Contour Venture Partners, and Seavest Capital Partners in a Series A-2 round in 2012.

 In 2013, Voxy received $8.5 million from Pearson in a Series B with participation from Rethink Education.
-Voxy raised a $12 million funding found in March 2017, which was dedicated to the expansion of its e-learning app.
+Voxy raised $12 million worth of funding in March 2017, which was dedicated to the expansion of its e-learning app.
 The funding round was led by SFJ Ventures.